RachakondaSagar-29/DSA_with_Python/README.md

 # DSA_with_Python
-My DSA practise and placement preparation using python
+My DSA practise using python